-- 1. This reflects forecasted production within the Company's 2023 production guidance range of 9,500 to 10,000 boe/d. - 2.
-This reflects the mid-point of the Company's annual production forecast range. - 3.
+- 1. This reflects the mid-point of the Company's 2023 production guidance range of 9,100 to 9,500 boe/d. - 2.
+This reflects forecasted production within the Company's 2023 previous production guidance range of 9,500 to 10,000 boe/d. - 3.
+This reflects the mid-point of the Company's annual production forecast range. - 4.
 With respect to forward-looking production guidance, product type breakdown is based upon management's expectations based on reasonable assumptions but are subject to variability based on actual well results.